 Prune any heavily damaged leaves or flowers -- they won't recover.
 Thrips hide in buds and flowers, so you'll want to cut them off at the first sign of an infestation and destroy them.

-The easiest way to remove these insects is to wash them off with a fine spray of water.
+The easiest way to remove thrips is to wash them off with a fine spray of water.
 If the infestation is large, take your houseplant to the sink or shower and wash it off with room-temperature water.
 It's a good idea to spray your plant again after a few days to make sure you didn't miss any.
 Wash off the undersides of leaves, too.

 If that doesn't do the trick, there are other non-toxic treatments that will work.
 Use Bonide® Insecticidal Soap made for indoor plants.
 Spray every 2-3 days for 4 weeks or as needed.
 Make sure your plant is listed on the product label to avoid damage.
 Read the label carefully and follow the manufacturer's directions for use.